flutter/devtools/packages/devtools_app/lib/src/screens/memory/panes/leaks/LEAK_TRACKING.md

 The tool detects leaks for disposable and instrumented classes only (note that fix those objects can also fix other objects).

-Some classes in the Flutter framework are already instrumented.
+Some classes in the Flutter framework and Dart SDK are already instrumented.
+If your application is leaking these classes, the leaks will be detected without additional effort.

-If you want your classes to be tracked, you need to make them disposable and [instrument](#instrument) them.
+If you want your classes to be leak tracked, you need to make them disposable and [instrument](#instrument) them.

+### Performance impact

+The Leak Tracker stores a small additional record for each tracked alive object and for each detected leak, that creates minor increase of the memory footprint.

 ## Use the Leak Tracker